kylebaumgarten/kylebaumgarten/README.md

 ### To Whoever may read this:

-This is a public use repository that I will add from my own experiences dealing primarily with scripting implementations in IBM Maximo.
+This is a public use repository that I will add from my own experiences dealing primarily with scripting in IBM Maximo.

 Feel free to take  a look and tweak what is here for your own projects.